MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 ### Sample Post deployment script

 The task provides an option to customize the deployment by providing a script that will run on the Azure App Service after the app's artifacts have been successfully copied to the App Service.
 You can choose to provide either an inline deployment script or the path and name of a script file in your artifact folder.

 This is very useful when you want to restore your application dependencies directly on the App Service.
-Restoring packages for Node, PHP, and Python apps helps to avoid timeouts when the application dependency results in a large artifact being copied over from the agent to the Azure App Service.
+Restoring packages for Node, PHP, and  python apps helps to avoid timeouts when the application dependency results in a large artifact being copied over from the agent to the Azure App Service.

 An example of a deployment script is: